ernestkoko/liberty/README.md

 # liberty

-A new Flutter project.
+A new Flutter project that showcases some fluent user interfaces (UIs)

-## Getting Started
+## Getting Started with flutter

 This project is a starting point for a Flutter application.